Radical Suburbs: Experimental Living on the Fringes of the American City

 April 9, 2019

 America’s suburbs are not the homogenous places we sometimes take them for.
 Today’s suburbs are racially, ethnically, and economically diverse, with as many Democratic as Republican voters, a growing population of renters, and rising poverty.
-The cliche of white picket fences is well past its expiration date.
+The cliche of broad lawns and white picket fences is well past its expiration date.

 "A kind of Invisible Cities of urban planning—a short, concise collection of American dreams about what leaving the city and building a new community could mean, and what changed those dreams over time. ...
 Radical Suburbs is a glimpse into something [exciting]—a future that is, as yet, unwritten." —Heather Smith in Sierra